Teamwork/node-webkit-base-app/README.md

 - `gulp clean`
 - `gulp lint`.
 Generates a nice CoffeeLint report.
 - `gulp compile` (this is what `npm run compiler` calls)
 - `gulp compile-watch`.
 This first compiles everything, then watches for any changes in the LESS, Coffeescripts, etc. and re-compiles what has changed.
-If you want to run this, you should open a second terminal to run `npm run app` once the re-compilation has finished.
+If you want to run this, you should open a second terminal to run `npm start` once the re-compilation has finished.

 # Notable files;